ulises-casero-dev/pos_system/README.md

 - Maven
 - Git / GitHub

-## Funcionalidades previstas
+## Planned Features

-- Registro de usuarios y roles: cliente, empleado, supervisor
+- User and role registration: customer, employee, supervisor
-- Gestión de productos y stock
+- Product and stock management
-- Registro de compras
+- Purchase registration
-- Aplicación de descuentos:
+- Discount application:
-  - Clientes: descuentos por día
+  - Customers: day-based discounts
-  - Empleados: 10% fijo en todas sus compras
+  - Employees: fixed 10% discount on all purchases
-- Control de acceso por rol
+- Role-based access control
-- Documentación de API con Swagger (opcional)
+- API documentation with Swagger (optional)

-## Estado del proyecto
+## Project Status

-🛠 En desarrollo activo.
+🛠 Actively in development.
-Actualmente en fase de definición de entidades y lógica de negocio.
+Currently defining entities and business logic.

-## Objetivo
+## Purpose

-Este proyecto forma parte de mi portfolio personal como desarrollador backend, y busca aplicar conocimientos de Java, Spring Boot y modelado de negocio en un entorno práctico.
+This project is part of my personal portfolio as a backend developer, aiming to apply knowledge of Java, Spring Boot, and business modeling in a practical environment.